Matsya 6000: Development

 On 27 October 2021, NIOT conducted an uncrewed trial of the ‘personnel sphere,’ built of mild steel, using the ORV Sagar Nidhi, in Bay of Bengal.
 For the trial, the personnel sphere was lowered up to a depth of 6000 metres, off the coast of Chennai.
 After successful trial and receiving certification, the union minister of state (independent charge) science and technology Jitendra Singh formally launched the project on 29 October 2021.
 The entire project was allocated ₹4077 crore for a period of five years.

 The first wet-test or submerged test of the capsule will take place in October 2024 in the Chennai harbour at a depth of 15 meters,followed by another dive to 500 meters.
 A shallow water test is planned in 2025 and the final unmanned deep sea tests in 2026.The craft is expected to conduct its first manned test-dive till 6000 meters by 2027.
+However this was delayed by six months due to a delay in procuring synthetic foam cladding for the outer hull of the vessel from France and Norway.

+As of February 2026, NIOT is planning the first dive to 500 meters by May.